 BEAToronto Talks qualify for OAA Structured Learning hours

-In her lecture for BEAT Talks, Nathalie will recount the projects and stories that mark her career, from the early ‘90s to today.
-Beginning with the story of how she became the first of MVRDV’s three founding partners to “take the plunge” and leave her previous job – allowing her to lead the construction supervision of the studio’s first built project Villa VPRO – Nathalie will show how she was able to succeed in a male-dominated industry.
-At the same time, she will reflect on the complexities of the “woman in architecture” label, a moniker that lauds an architect’s successes at the same time as it draws attention away from her unique contributions to the profession.
+At the same time, they will reflect on the complexities of the “woman in architecture” label, a moniker that can both celebrate an architect’s successes and draw attention away from their unique contributions to the profession.
 Nathalie will discuss how, after initially rejecting the label, she grew to accept it as a tool to provide a role model for younger architects.

 About Nathalie de Vries: